samyakmohelay/Twitter-Sentiment-Analysis/README.md

 ### 3. Getting Tweets With Keyword or Hashtag

-In this scenario, the keyword or hashtag **"covid"** is used and the number of tweets to analyse are 2000.
+In this scenario, the keyword or hashtag `covid` is used and the number of tweets to analyse are `2000`.

 The number of tweets parameter is important because of the limit.